 (This post contains affiliate links.
 Purchasing from these links costs you nothing extra, but helps with our website upkeep.)

-5 Key Identifiers of Montessori Toddler Toys
+5 Key Identifiers of Montessori Toddler Materials

 - It’s made from natural materials.

 One of the key ways to identify Montessori toddler materials from the sea of children’s toys is what it’s made from.
-Common materials include wood, clay, metal, rock, or textile; this helps to stimulate a toddler’s senses and allows them to experience different textures, weights, and smells.

 Although they incorporate color to aid in sensory development and help encourage identification-based learning, Montessori materials tend to stick to a more refined color palette than other mainstream toys.